sluhai/starknet-dashboards-and-alerts/README.md

 To replace one you already have: open it → `Edit` → the same `{}` icon → select all → paste → `Apply changes` → **`Save`**.
 The dashboard keeps its identifier and its address.

-Two things that trip people up.
-The editor opens with the current dashboard model already in it, so select all before pasting; otherwise you end up with two JSON documents in a row and `Apply changes` stays disabled.
-And `Apply changes` only redraws the screen — without `Save` nothing reaches the server.

 The title comes from the file.
 Grafana refuses to create a second dashboard with a title that already exists in the same folder, so rename one of them if that happens.